gbd850/flight-booking-app/README.md

 # flight-booking-app
 ## About

-Spring Boot flight booking web application based on a monolithic architecture that utilizes newest Java and Spring Framework features and many leading technologies, such as database migrations with Flyway, Redis caching, Docker Compose to run external services as containers and virtual threads from Java 21, to provide a well-rounded, secure and fully functional API.
+Spring Boot flight booking fullstack web application based on a monolithic architecture that utilizes newest Java and Spring Framework features and many leading technologies, such as database migrations with Flyway, Redis caching, Docker Compose to run external services as containers and virtual threads from Java 21, to provide a well-rounded, secure and fully functional API.
 Project uses OAuth2 implementation for Spring Boot to ensure security across features of the application.

+For the frontend side - it is built using Angular 17 and styled with TailwindCSS.
+The frontend application uses many services to asynchronously fetch data from the backend with the help of RxJS.
+All critical user information to perform various requests are stored in cookies with expiration time based on that of the user access token.